Damyang County: Juknokwon

-Juknokwon was opened on May, 2003.
+Juknokwon (죽녹원) was opened in May 2003.
 This bamboo grove is 310,0002 wide.
 There are 8 trails which have different themes.
 And it was filming location of 'R-Point'.

 Gwanbangjerim

 Gwanbangjerim is a forest created to protect Gwanbangje, an embankment along Damyangcheon Stream.
 It is designated as Natural Monument No. 366, and about 320 deciduous broadleaf trees of 15 species remain.